kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 “Oh, it was so good,” Elara gushes, clasping her hands.
 “The size of those hands!
 And the tentacles!
 My horn was horny when I read that chapter!”

 “Aye!”
 The dwarf nods vigorously, another cough rattling him.
 “Best thing to read when yer laid up.
-Just lay back and read Tusk Love.”
+Just lie back and read Tusk Love.”
 He sets the book aside and pulls out a long pipe, tamping something into the bowl.
 “A woman after me own heart.
 So, what brings this fine company to ol’ Javel’s Emporium?
 I’d guess me boyish good looks, or yer lookin’ for gear.”

 “Well,” Elara leans in conspiratorially, “we definitely noticed the boyish good looks.”